dnanexus/dxfuse/doc/Internals.md

    |_ X.txt
 ```

-A symbolic link is represented as a regular file, with the link stored in the `inner\_data` field.
+A symbolic link is represented as a regular file.
+The current support only works for symlinks backed by a publicly accessible object in cloud storage.

 A hard link is an entry in the namespace that points to an existing data object.
 This means that a
 single i-node can have multiple namespace entries, so it cannot serve as a primary key.